JA3 - A method for profiling SSL/TLS Clients

 JA3 fingerprint for the standard Tor client:

-While destination IPs, Ports, and X509 certificates change, the JA3 fingerprint remains constant for the client application in these examples.
+While destination IPs, Ports, and X509 certificates change, the JA3 fingerprint remains constant for the client application in these examples across our sample set.
+Please be aware that these are just examples, not indicative of all versions ever.

 How it works